thirtybees/thirtybees/install-dev/upgrade/README.md

   - File suffix is `.php`.
   - Each file contains at least a function PHP function matching the file name.
   - This PHP function can accept zero or more strings as parameters.
-  - Name of the file matches the name of the function, plus the suffix.
+  - Name of the file matches the name of the function, all lowercase, plus the suffix.
   - There are no version numbers.
 Each Extras file contains all necessary scripts.